‘Project Vie’ Life Simulator Out To Get EA’s ‘The Sims 4’

 With Project Vie‘s looming March 15 reveal and very little info, The Sims 4 is still the life simulator game to beat.
 Unfortunately, a Sims 5 release doesn’t look like it’s in the cards just yet, but if Vie promises to be that threat to a 17-year simulator game leader, then it might just be the push that EA needs to produce better content soon.

-[Featured Image by The Sims]
+[Featured Image by The Sims/EA]